agude/agude.github.io/_drafts/2019-05-13-data_science_salaries_by_gender.md

 ## By Age

-Finally, I can check what Florian found: that women under 30 out earned the same age men, but men out earned women in the 30--35 age range.
+Finally, I can check what Florian found: that women under 30 earned more than men in the same age range, but men out earned women in the 30--35 age range.
 I use the same selection as above, but now partitioning by age instead of region.

 [![A swarm plot showing salaries for male and female data scientists in